Healthy Fudge Recipe – 3 Ingredients! (GAPS, Paleo, Sugar-Free)

 We often bring this healthy chocolate fudge as a dessert to social gatherings and it’s a huge hit!
 Especially with children.
 We enjoy it as straight up chocolate chunks and also combined with nuts as a yummy cashew or peanut cluster.

-How to Make Delicious Fudge?
+How to Make Delicious Fudge

 Our family has spent a good deal of time healing food allergies on the GAPS diet with a lot of success!
 Our journey has taught us the healing power of good food.
 We aim for high quality, wholesome ingredients, and we have been able to enjoy many treats.
 Not surprisingly, the flavors are often superior to similar store bought items, due to creamier, sweeter, and more nutrient dense ingredients.
+We have transitioned off GAPS to more of a Weston Price type style, but we continue to enjoy many of the same staple foods and treats we learned of.

 Healthy Fudge Ingredients